 To a Better Year

-Achieving a healthy work-life balance is like maintaining a good relationship; you have to keep working on it.
-But if you apply these top New Year's resolutions throughout the year, you'll not only feel better but have more energy to put into your business and make it the success you deserve!
+Achieving a healthy work-life balance is like maintaining a good relationship—you have to keep working on it.
+But if you apply these top New Year's resolutions throughout the year, you'll not only feel better, but you'll have more energy to put into your business and make it the success you've always dreamed.